SimplePlanningStudio/EasyBudget/README.md

 ### Some of the implementations that are different from EasyBudget

-- Revised design, Day theme only
+- Revised design with dark blue theme only
 - Firebase push notifications, In app messaging, Analytics, Crashlytics
 - App security password feature
 - Balance privacy on dashboard
 - Currency searching / UI Enhancements
 - Starting weeks from any weekday
-- App open, Banner and Interstitial Ads
+- Native, Banner and Interstitial Ads
 - Version history timelines in settings
 - More apps / Privacy policy / Telegram Channel in settings.
 - Edit / Create own categories of expenses.